Train disruption on NSL caused by water in the tunnel during heavy rain, trackside fire: SMRT

 Crowds were seen at bus stops outside the affected train stations, as commuters waited for bus bridging services or sought other forms of transport.

+Commuter Cheryl Law, 28, said she had to ask family members to pick her up from Bishan MRT station, as there was "no chance" for her to get onto buses due to the crowds.
+"Some of the passengers here are so frustrated," she told Channel NewsAsia.

+Heavy rains were reported over many areas of Singapore on Saturday afternoon, prompting national water agency PUB to issue flood warnings for several areas including Paya Lebar Road and Leng Kee Road.

-This is the second train disruption in a day.
-On Saturday afternoon, services on the North-East Line towards Punggol were affected briefly by a train fault at Sengkang.
+The NSL disruption is the second in a day.
+Earlier on Saturday, services on the North-East Line towards Punggol were affected briefly by a train fault at Sengkang.